SamiSoikkeli/crypto-app/README.md

 # Crypto website concept

 Crypto website concept.
 Purpose was to practice fetching data from public API and displaying the data on several components and pages.
-Additionall trying out the react-chartjs-2
+Additionall trying out the react-chartjs-2 and practicing three.js

 # Known issues to be implemented